Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 }
 ```

-Although the title and slugs of your blog posts are now available to the browser, you cannot see them yet.
+Although the title and slugs of your blog posts are now available to `Home` component, they will not be rendered on the homepage.
 You will now create a `BlogItem` component that will be used to display and link to all your posts.

 Create a `blogItem.js` file in the `squidex-blog/components` folder with the following content: